Backup

 1. Access the application server, referring to the Cloud DB Serverless quickstart.

-2. Paste the copied link in the command below, and then run it to download the backup file.
+2. Paste the copied link in the following command, and then run it to download the backup file.

-• Once downloading the backup file is completed, change the Public settings to Private from the permission management of the Object Storage.
+• Once downloading the backup file is completed, change the Public settings to Private from Object Storage permissions management.

 # wget [Link]